 Check with your doctor or health care provider as to whether you are eligible for heatlh rebates with an accredited exercise physiologist.

-Short and Long-Term Benefits:
+Short and Long-Term Benefits

 The benefits of engaging in exercise physiology interventions for chronic health conditions are both immediate and long-lasting.
 In the short term, individuals may experience improvements in energy levels, mood, and overall physical function.
 With consistent adherence to the prescribed exercise program, long-term benefits include enhanced cardiovascular health, improved metabolic control, better respiratory function, increased muscular strength and endurance, weight management, enhanced neurological function, and improved psychological well-being.
 Moreover, regular exercise can potentially reduce the reliance on medications and other medical interventions, leading to a better quality of life and increased independence for individuals managing chronic health conditions.